Nawaz Sharif: Conflicts

 Following the imposition and passing of Resolution 660, 661, and 665, Nawaz sided with the United Nations on the Iraqi invasion of Kuwait.
 Nawaz's government criticised Iraq for invading the fellow Muslim country, which strained Pakistan's relationships with Iraq.
 This continued as Pakistan sought to strengthen its relations with Iran.
 This policy continued under Benazir Bhutto and Pervez Musharraf until the removal of Saddam Hussein in 2003.
-Nawaz raised the issue of Kashmir in international forums and worked toward a peaceful transfer of power in Afghanistan to curb the rampant trading of illicit drugs and weapons across the border.
+Nawaz raised the issue of Kashmir in international forums and established Kashmir Solidarity Day as a national holiday and worked toward a peaceful transfer of power in Afghanistan to curb the rampant trading of illicit drugs and weapons across the border.

 Nawaz challenged former Chief of Army Staff General Mirza Aslam Beg over the 1991 Gulf War.
 Under the direction of Beg, Pakistan Armed Forces participated in Operation Desert Storm and the Army Special Service Group and the Naval Special Service Group were deployed to Saudi Arabia to provide security for the Saudi royal family.

 Nawaz faced difficulty working with the PPP and the Mutahidda Qaumi Movement (MQM), a potent force in Karachi.
 The MQM and the PPP opposed Nawaz due to his focus on beautifying Punjab and Kashmir while neglecting Sindh, and the MQM also opposed Nawaz's conservatism.
 Although the MQM had formed the government with Nawaz, the political tensions between liberalism and conservatism erupted into conflict by renegade factions in 1992.

 To end the fighting between PML-N and MQM, Nawaz's party passed a resolution to launch a paramilitary operation under command of Chief of Army Staff General Asif Nawaz Janjua.
 Violence erupted in Karachi in 1992 and brought the economy to a halt.
 During this time, Benazir Bhutto and the centre-left PPP remained neutral, but her brother Murtaza Bhutto exerted pressure which suspended the operation.
 The period of 1992–1994 is considered the bloodiest in the history of the city, with many people missing.